lpin0002/GammaBayes/README.md

 This coding repository contains a Bayesian Inference pipeline for calculating dark matter related observables from (simulated) observations from the galactic centre.
 Example files that run the simulation and analysis can be found within the `docs` folder.
 All documentation for the code is within the notebook files contained within that folder, that make up the [ReadTheDocs](https://gammabayes.readthedocs.io/en/latest/index.html) page and all the major components that make up the analysis in the oncoming publication.

-A python package version of the code exists on `PyPi` that can be installed with the command,
+A stable python package version of the code exists on `PyPi` that can be installed with the command,

 `pip install gammabayes`.